 Students applying for admission to the Kinesiology graduate program who do not have a degree in Kinesiology, are required to take a minimum of 20 specified units in Kinesiology.
 These students should see the graduate coordinator or a graduate advisor for details.

-Applications are accepted as long as room for new students exists.
+Applications are accepted for Fall admission only.
 All prospective graduate students, including Sacramento State graduates, must file the following with the Office of Graduate Studies, River Front Center, Room 215 (916) 278-6470:

 - an online application for admission;